Mansergh History, Family Crest & Coats of Arms

-personal name Manasseh, which is ultimately from the Hebrew Menashe meaning "one who causes to forget."
+The Mansergh surname is generally thought to have come from the male personal name Manasseh, which is ultimately from the Hebrew Menashe meaning "one who causes to forget."
 Some instances of the surname may have occupational roots, coming from Anglo-Norman French word "mance," meaning "handle," and used as a name for someone who made handles for tools or implements.
-CITATION[CLOSE]

 Early Origins of the Mansergh family